MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-set-debug-and-release-configurations.md

 Each project type may have a different way of setting these options.

 ::: moniker range=">=vs-2022"
-### Generate symbol files for a C#, ASP.NET Core, or Visual Basic project (.NET)
+### Generate symbol files for a C# or ASP.NET Core project (.NET only)

-For detailed information on project settings for debug configurations in C# or Visual Basic, see [Project settings for a C# debug configuration](../debugger/project-settings-for-csharp-debug-configurations.md) or [Project settings for a Visual Basic debug configuration](../debugger/project-settings-for-a-visual-basic-debug-configuration.md).
+For detailed information on project settings for debug configurations in C#, see [Project settings for a C# debug configuration](../debugger/project-settings-for-csharp-debug-configurations.md).
+For Visual Basic .NET projects, symbol files are configured the same as in .NET Framework.

 1. In Solution Explorer, right-click the project and choose **Properties**.